-- (1) Weightings for company performance measures: Direct Written Premium (30%), Policies in Force (20%), Statutory Combined Ratio (50%) - (2) Performance for the statutory combined ratio metric was determined based upon the committee's assessment of business strategies intended to improve our combined ratio.
-While significant progress was made on the levers intended to improve our combined ratio, high catastrophe losses and continued inflation impacts increased our combined ratio result in 2023.
+- (1) Weightings for company performance measures: Direct Written Premium (30%), Policies in Force (20%), Statutory Combined Ratio (50%) - (2) Performance for this metric was based upon the committee's assessment of management's execution of business strategies intended to improve our combined ratio.

-The company performance measures for our LTIP are DWP growth, statutory combined ratio and return on invested assets, or "ROIA."
-The LTIP is designed to reward participants based upon our performance relative to an established peer group (see Long Term Incentive Plan below for the composition of the LTIP peer group).
-Performance below that of the peer group results in payouts below target; performance equal to that of the peer group results in payouts at target; and performance better than the peer group results in payouts greater than target.
-To achieve a maximum payout, our three-year DWP growth must exceed the peer group results by 450 basis points; statutory combined ratio must be lower than the peer group results by 600 basis points; and our ROIA must exceed the peer group results by 262.5 basis points.
+The LTIP provides for grants of time-vesting awards and performance-vesting awards.
+The time-vesting awards represent 25 percent of each grant under the LTIP and are not tied to company or peer group performance.
+Time-vesting awards can take the form of restricted shares, restricted share units and phantom stock and include the payment of dividends or dividend equivalents.
+The remaining 75 percent of each grant under the LTIP is a performance-vesting award and the company measures are DWP growth, statutory combined ratio and return on invested assets, or "ROIA."
+This portion of each LTIP award is designed to reward the participant based upon our performance relative to an established peer group (see Long Term Incentive Plan below for the composition of the LTIP peer group).
+Performance below that of the peer group results in a payout below target; performance equal to that of the peer group results in a payout at target; and performance better than the peer group results in a payout greater than target.
+To achieve a maximum payout, our three-year DWP growth must exceed the peer group results by 400 basis points; statutory combined ratio must be lower than the peer group results by 300 basis points; and our ROIA must exceed the peer group results by 175 basis points.

-To date, we have information on 11 of the 12 measurement quarters for the 2021-2023 LTIP performance period and we expect performance relative to our peer group to be less than the 2020-2022 performance period, as illustrated below.
+To date, we have information on 11 of the 12 measurement quarters for the 2022-2024 LTIP performance period and we expect overall performance relative to our peer group to be less than the 2021-2023 performance period, as illustrated below.